knope-dev/knope/docs/src/content/docs/reference/default-config.md

 ---

-Knope has some default configuration for things that aren't specified in a `knope.toml` file (either when the file is not present, or when there are missing sections).
+Knope has some default configuration for things that aren't specified in a `knope.toml` file (either when the file isn't present, or when there are missing sections).

 To find out what _your project's_ default config is, use `knope --generate` (with no `knope.toml` file in the current directory).